RostislavScheglov/nestTestSpendBase/README.md

 ` docker-compose up in root directory`

-Then you can use services as `Postman` to hit the `localhost:3000/weather` whith your GET and POST requests
+Then you can use services as `Postman` to hit the `localhost:3000/weather` with your GET and POST requests

 This is example of request body that you can send (London)